Devika-pingili/MovieRecommendationSystem/README.md

 # Movie Recommendation System using Hadoop MapReduce

-## Overview

-This project implements a Movie Recommendation System using Apache Hadoop MapReduce.
+This project implements a Movie Recommendation System using **Apache Hadoop MapReduce**.

-The system processes the MovieLens 32M ratings dataset and identifies movies that have high average ratings and a sufficient number of user ratings.
+The system processes the **MovieLens 32M ratings dataset** and identifies movies that have a high average rating and a sufficient number of user ratings.

-The project contains exactly two MapReduce jobs:
+The project contains exactly **two MapReduce jobs**:

 1. `MovieRatingAnalysis`
 2. `MovieRatingStatistics`

-The project is designed to run on a single computer using Hadoop inside WSL.
+The project is designed to run on a **single computer using Apache Hadoop inside WSL Ubuntu**.

 ---

-## Project Structure
+# Project Structure

 ```text
 MovieRecommendationSystem/